-Move Master Control lever (3) to |N| and continue cranking - as soon as engine runs, immediately blip the throttle trigger (4) - the Master Control lever (3) will move to the "Run" position I (5) and the engine settles down to idling speed.
+Move Master Control lever (3) to \\ and continue cranking as soon as engine runs, immediately blip the throttle trigger (4) the Master Control lever (3) will move to the "Run" position I (5) and the engine settles down to idle speed.

-As the chain brake is still engaged, the engine must be returned to idling speed immediately to avoid damage to the engine and chain drive (clutch, chain brake).
+As the chain brake is still engaged, the engine must be returned to idle speed immediately to avoid damage to the engine and chain drive (clutch, chain brake).

-Pull the hand guard back toward the front handle: Co The chain brake is now disengaged your saw is ready for operation.
+Pull the hand guard back toward the front handle: The chain brake is now disengaged - Co your saw is ready for operation.

-Always disengage the chain brake before opening the throttle.
-Running the engine at higher revs with the chain brake engaged (saw chain at a standstill) will quickly damage the engine and chain drive (clutch, chain brake).
+Always disengage chain brake before accelerating engine and before starting cutting work.
+High revs with the chain brake engaged (chain locked) will quickly damage the powerhead and chain drive (clutch, chain brake).

 - Observe safety precautions.

 - Always check operation of chain lubrication before starting work.

-- Shut down engine:
+Turn off engine:

-- Move Master Control lever to 91
+- Move Master Control lever to □ ⊖t